albinjon/reverse-proxy/README.md

 # Reverse Proxy

 ## Basic NGINX config
-To get started, create a nginx configuration file in `/etc/nginx/sites-available` called `desired-sub.domain.se`.
+To get started, create a nginx configuration file in `/etc/nginx/sites-available` called `desired-sub.domain.se`, then create a hard link (`ln`) to `/etc/nginx/sites-enabled`.
 Add configuration from the example given in this repo.
 I've removed the SSL stuff because it's managed automatically.

 To test the config without actually restarting the nginx server, run `sudo nginx -t`.